 Studies

-by teams involved in underwater operations as well as by scientists, as
+teams involved in underwater operations as well as by scientists, as

 can be seen in the two documents below, which can be taken as